makrai/notes/lenat90-cyc.md

 * application programs using it, but the early results are promising
   * DEC, for example, John McDermott, David Marques, Renata Bushko,
+* the basic business unit
-* given that the basic business unit in a hotel is “the room”, and at a car rental agency is "the car", use relatively deep understanding of what goes on at each kind of place to decide that for a new potential customer which is a hospital the right business unit is the bed, not the room
+  * the basic business unit in a hotel is “the room”, and
+  * at a car rental agency is "the car", use
+  * hospital: the right business unit is the bed, not the room
+  * relatively deep understanding of what goes on at each kind of place needed to decide that for a new potential domain
 * Academic collaborations include coupling with
   * large engineering knowledge bases (with Ed Feigenbaum and Tom Gruber)
   * large data bases (with Stuart Russell and Mike Stonebraker at Berkeley),
   * standardizing knowledge interchange formats (with Mike Genesereth)
   * axiomatizing human emotions (with John McCarthy at Stanford),
-  * ... analogy (with Devika Subramanian at Cornell), and
+  * analogy (with Devika Subramanian at Cornell), and
-  * qualitative physics reasoning in ... children’s stories (with Ken Forbus)
+  * qualitative physics reasoning in children’s stories (with Ken Forbus)
-  * NLU project (Barnett et al (1990) Knowledge and NLP)
+  * NLU project (Barnett+ 1990 Knowledge and NLP)